snac-cooperative/technical-docs/Specifications/Resource Relation.md

 ### Description of new fields and tables

 We will add fields to table related_resource, and (perhap?) create new table related_resource_name.
+We will have to go back to the originally extracted SNAC CPF files because we need additional fields from both MODS and EAD.

+In the case of MODS we need 2 fields.

+1) the original WorldCat "institution identifier" which is either an OCLC Symbol or a Marc Organization Identifier.

+2) the 300 extent data which is human readable information about the size/extent of the archival materials

+In the case of EAD we need the \<prefercite> element where there is no \<repository> element.
+We will review the data since the two elements are not supposed to be interchangable.

 Question: Why are we using resource name instead of doing a join to the related constellation via ic_id?
 Does related_resource_name exist for performance reasons?